Disability Accommodations for the Public

 Requesting a medical exception to the English and civics requirements for naturalization is different from requesting a disability accommodation for the requirements.

 A medical exception to the English and civics requirements excuses you from one or more of the requirements.
-For example, if an individual has an intellectual disability that prevents them from being able to learn English and they cannot meet any of the requirements for this reason, they can request a medical exception.
+For example, if an individual has a physical or developmental disability or mental impairment(s) that prevents them from being able to learn English and they cannot meet any of the requirements for this reason, they can request a medical exception.

-To apply for a medical exception, you must have your doctor complete Form N-648, Medical Certification for Disability Exceptions.
-Generally, you must file Form N-648 at the same time as your Form N-400, Application for Naturalization.
+To apply for a medical exception, you must have an authorized medical professional complete Form N-648, Medical Certification for Disability Exceptions.
+Generally, you should file Form N-648 at the same time as your Form N-400, Application for Naturalization.

 There are occasions when you may request both a medical exception and a disability accommodation.
-For example, if you are deaf and use a sign language interpreter, and are also intellectually disabled and unable to meet the English and civics requirements, you can submit Form N-648 and also request that we provide a sign language interpreter for your interview.
+For example, if you are deaf and use a sign language interpreter, and also have a developmental disability that renders you unable to meet the English and civics requirements, you can submit Form N-648 and also request that we provide a sign language interpreter for your interview.

-You may also qualify for an exception based on your age and number of years as a lawful permanent resident.
-For more information about eligibility for age-related naturalization testing exceptions, see the USCIS Policy Manual, Volume 12, Part C, English and Civics Testing Exceptions.
+You may also qualify for an exception to the English requirements based on your age and number of years as a lawful permanent resident.
+For more information about eligibility for age-related English testing exceptions, see the USCIS Policy Manual, Volume 12, Part C, English and Civics Testing Exceptions.

 For more information about disability exceptions: